-However, the big question that haunts the minds of small to medium-sized businesses is how to allocate already overstretched resources – money, time and personnel – to make room for content creation.
-Even companies large enough to have a marketing team find that those persons are often too busy to devote time to routinely create fresh content.
+Don’t think your business needs content marketing?
+That’s the big question that haunts the minds of small to medium-sized businesses everywhere.
+Most don’t think they have the resources – money, time and personnel – to make room for content creation.

 1. Share your story.
 A lyric from an old song said, “everybody has a story tell,” and that includes businesses.
 What’s yours?
 Spend a little time on the front end thinking about what would resonate with customers and prospects.
 Jot down everything that comes to mind, then categorize and filter the ideas.